 The student loan interest rate is the fee that the lender charges you for taking out the loan, and it’s a percentage of the loan amount that you have to pay back on top of the principal amount.
 The interest compounds over time, which means if you have a $10,000 loan with a 7% interest rate and a five-year term, you don’t just pay back $10,700.
 Instead, if you make just minimum payments, you pay a total of $11,880.
 This is why interest rates are so important — with a 1% drop and an interest rate of 6%, you pay $11,599, saving $281.
 Try to get the lowest rate you can before signing for a loan.
 Student loans without a cosigner generally have higher interest rates, so getting a parent or other adult with good credit to cosign for you can help get a favorable interest rate.

 Once you enter student loan repayment, you can lower your loan’s interest rate.
 Consolidate student loans at a lower interest rate to benefit from making one payment at a reduced rate, or look for a student loan interest deduction through incentives such as automatic payments.
 Doing everything you can to get the lowest rate possible really pays off in the long run.

 Types of Student Loans

 Student loans break down into two groups: private loans and federal loans.
 Federal student loans are those funded by the government, while private loans are available from a wide selection of banks, credit unions and other lenders.
 Generally, federal student loan interest rates are lower than private loans, so you should exhaust all federal resources before looking for private aid.
-Federal student loans include direct subsidized loans, direct unsubsidized loans, federal Perkins loans and direct PLUS loans (for graduate students and parents).
+Federal student loans include direct subsidized loans, direct unsubsidized loans, and direct PLUS loans (for graduate students and parents).

 Private Student Loans 101